-Once again, the Vice-president says he has the credentials: he was one of the architects of Plan Colombia.
-Fifteen years have passed since the Plan was approved and, although Plan Colombia keeps being celebrated in Washington as a ‘success story,’ there is an ugly side to that ‘international assistance.’
+The problem for Biden is that fifteen years have passed since the Plan was approved and, although Plan Colombia keeps being celebrated in Washington as a ‘success story,’ there is an ugly side to that ‘international assistance.’

 Plan Colombia made the country the biggest recipient of U.S. aid outside the Middle East.
 It is the reason why the deceased Hugo Chávez once called Colombia ‘the Israel of Latin America’.